nashape/docs/rebuild.md

 ### Framework Structure

-Rails uses a very well established MVC structure that will allow for easy whitelabelling.
+Rails uses a very well established MVC structure that will allow for easy white labelling.

 ### Commonly Implemented Features

 Rails provides opinionated solutions to common problems.
-These solutions have been developed and improved over time and by many hands and can be reliably incorporated (for example the Devise gem which provides a complete authentication and authorisation solution).
+These solutions have been developed and improved over time and by many hands and can be reliably incorporated (for example the Devise gem combined with the CanCan gem provides a authentication and authorisation solution).

 ### Security